 David McKeown is an Assistant Professor in the School of Mechanical and Materials Engineering in University College Dublin.
 He received his PhD from University College Dublin in 2009 and was the recipient of the IMechE Frederic Barnes Waldron Prize for his undergraduate studies.
 His current research is on vibration control of launch vehicles (rockets!) as part of European Space Agency’s Future Launcher Preparatory Programme.
 He has previously worked on the DELIAN Arm, a light flexible robot arm being designed for future ESA Mars rover missions and the control of a large space based X-ray observatory.
 David acts as the academic advisor for the Attitude, Determination and Control Systems (ADCS) subsystem of EIRSAT-1 and for the Wave Based Control (WBC) payload.

 In his spare time, he likes to make and create new things and is an active in science communicator.
 He has spoken at TEDxUCD, Festival of Curiosity and Electric Picnic.
 He is the co-founder of community outreach events such Dublin Maker, Science Hack Day Dublin.
 He regularly collaborates with Irish artists on projects and runs an annual Christmas jumper making workshop for charity.

-William O'Connor - Academic Advisor for ADCS
+Academic Lead for ADCS

 William O'Connor is an Emeritus Associate Professor in the School of Mechanical and Materials Engineering in UCD.
 He lectured in Mechanics, Dynamics and Control.
 He currently has a post-retirement contract with UCD, supervising PhD and Masters students, and undergraduate research projects.
 His current research interests include control and active vibration damping of flexible mechanical systems; numerical modelling methods, particularly TLM (Transmission Line Matrix); waves and wave-structure interaction; and analysis and computation of non-linear magnetic fields and forces.